If you have recently closed on a home loan, it’s likely that you’ve received several notices about Mortgage Protection Insurance.

 How Much Does Mortgage Protection Insurance Cost?

-Like any other life insurance product, Mortgage Protection Insurance rates are primarily based on your age, health, if you smoke and the policy death benefit (face amount).
+Like any other life insurance product, Mortgage Protection Insurance rates are primarily based on your age, health and the policy death benefit (face amount).
 Although the insurers we’ve listed above provide very similar policies, the rates differ for each company depending on the insurance costs and operation costs.

 To provide you with a very close estimate for Mortgage Protection Insurance, we are posting the actual rates provided by Assurity Life Insurance Company.